GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 Then we have our `VSOutput`, which has our vertices in the first field `position` and our color in the second field `color`.

+if the `SV_Position` values are tried to be given a position outside the range of [-1.0, 1.0] they are clipped and we won't see them on screen.
+Due to this we need to create our own math to transform any coordinates we have to a normalized [-1.0, 1.0] This is going to be explored later in more depth.

 Finally, we have our main function, which takes in a single parameter which is our input in the form of `VSInput`, and returns our output in the form of a `VSOutput`.
  Since we don't do any processing, we simply make a new instance of `VSOutput`,